Estonia lost every fifth person of its population of slightly over a million as a consequence of the terror imposed by the occupying regime.

 1.4. persons murdered for political reasons (they were considered opponents of Soviet regime) on their apprehension (including Forest Brothers killed in raids) or extrajudicially, excluding victims of war;

-2. The name, time of birth and death of the victim of communism is listed on the Memorial’s commemoration wall.
+1.5. persons who died in Soviet prisoner of war camps or filtration camps. - The name, time of birth and death of the victim of communism is listed on the Memorial’s commemoration wall.
 Perished victims of communism are persons who died or were killed in imprisonment, on their apprehension, or in settlement, including persons in whose case it has been verified that although they were freed, they were not allowed to return to their homeland, or lacked such an opportunity.
 The names of perished victims of communism that have been determined after the Memorial’s opening on 23 August 2018 are inscribed on the supplementary plaques of the Memorial wall.
 No changes will be made in the data listed on the Memorial wall.
 Corrections and additions concerning the data of perished victims will be published electronically.

-3. The officer’s memorial lists the names of regular officers and members of the defence forces (equated to regular officers) of the Republic of Estonia who died as victims of communism.
+- The officer’s memorial lists the names of regular officers and members of the defence forces (equated to regular officers) of the Republic of Estonia who died as victims of communism.
 The names as well as dates of birth and death of Estonian officers, who participated in the War of Independence, are listed by ranking as well.
 Furthermore, information on whether an officer had been awarded a Cross of Liberty will be noted on the Memorial.

-4. The data concerning all victims of communism, as stated in item 1, will be published electronically.
+- The data concerning all victims of communism, as stated in item 1, will be published electronically.

-5. The Memorial does not include the data of those victims of communism who:
+- The Memorial does not include the data of those victims of communism who:

 5.1. according to known data participated in genocide, crimes against humanity, or war crimes;